 While the stakeholder mapping process focused on "grass-tops", the community forum summarized in the next section gathered input directly from people and groups most affected by economic inequality in Orange County.
 The stakeholder mapping process helped to identify the organizations that work with and impact disinvested communities.
 Organizations included in the Stakeholder Mapping exercises worked together to design and facilitate the community forum that kicked off the participatory action research (PAR) phase of CERF efforts in Orange County.
-In this way, the two efforts (stakeholder mapping and PAR) work together to give us a more comprehensive picture of the landscape in Orange County, and the factors impacting disinvested communities as well organizations working include support as the to and them.
+In this way, the two efforts (stakeholder mapping and PAR) work together to give us a more comprehensive picture of the landscape in Orange County, and the factors impacting disinvested communities as well as the organizations working to include and support them.